WFeinman/BINF_6110_Assignment_1_S_enterica_assembly_and_alignment/README.md

 # BINF_6110_Assignment_1_S_enterica_assembly_and_alignment

 ## Overal Goal:
 The script aims to take a case study in the form of FastQ reads from an Oxford Nanopore R10 sequence for a Salmonella enterica sample.
 These reads are to be assembled into a consensus genome, compared to a reference genome, and have any variants visualized as both an assembly and a functional; annotation alignment.
-The code to do so is assembled in a functional demonstration vignette as an executable bash script in this repository.
+The code to do so is assembled in a functional demonstration vignette as an executable shell script in this repository.

-## Bash Script Execution:
+## Shell Script Execution:
 Ensure flye, FastQC, minimap2, and samtools are properly installed and active.
-Last confirmed functional versions: flye v2.9.6-b1802, FastQC v0.12.1, minimap2 v2.28-r1209, samtools v1.23.1.
+Tested on Windows Subsystem for Linux version 2.5.10.0.
+Last confirmed functional package versions: flye v2.9.6-b1802, FastQC v0.12.1, minimap2 v2.28-r1209, samtools v1.23.1.
   - Place the “s_enterica_flye_to_minimap_to_bam.sh” script in desired file location.
 - Give the script execution privileges with:
 -     chmod +x s_enterica_flye_to_minimap_to_bam.sh